utgwiki/tracker/README.md

-# Roblox Milestone & Update Announcer Bot

-This bot announces Roblox game visit milestones and updates to Discord.
+This bot announces Roblox game visit milestones and updates to Discord every 3 minutes.

 ## Features
 - **Visit Milestone Announcements**: Get notified every X visits (configurable).
 - **Game Update Alerts**: Receive notifications when your game is updated.
 - **Subplace Detection**: Notifies you when new subplaces/stages are added to the universe.
 - **Multiple Game Support**: Track multiple Roblox games with a single bot instance.

----

 ## Setup & Configuration